-Sometimes it is difficult to decide on the type of treatment to have.
+Sometimes it is difficult to decide on the type of treatment to have for pleural mesothelioma.
 You may feel that everything is happening too fast.
 Check with your doctor how soon your treatment should start, and take as much time as you need before making a decision.

 Understanding the disease, the available treatments and possible side effects can help you weigh up the pros and cons of different treatments and make well-informed decisions that are based on your personal values.
 You may also want to discuss the options with your usual doctor, family and friends.